Connecticut Sun vs. Atlanta Dream: Betting Trends, Record ATS, Home/Road Splits

 Sun Season Stats

-- The Sun are averaging 83.9 points per game this year (fifth-ranked in WNBA), but they've really shined on defense, ceding only 78.8 points per contest (second-best).
+- The Sun are putting up 83.8 points per game this year (fifth-ranked in WNBA), but they've really shined defensively, allowing just 78.4 points per game (second-best).

-- Connecticut is pulling down 33.9 boards per game (eighth-ranked in league).
-It is giving up 34.3 rebounds per contest (fourth-ranked).
+- Connecticut is averaging 33.8 rebounds per game (eighth-ranked in WNBA) this season, while allowing 34.5 rebounds per contest (fifth-ranked).

 - The Sun have been piling up assists in 2023, ranking third-best in the WNBA with 21.1 dimes per contest.

-- Connecticut is dominating when it comes to turnovers, as it ranks second-best in the league in turnovers committed (12.3 per game) and best in forced turnovers (15.1 per contest).
+- In terms of turnovers, it's been a dominant stretch for Connecticut, who is averaging 12.5 turnovers per game (second-best in WNBA) and forcing 15.4 turnovers per contest (best).

-- With a 36.5% three-point percentage this season, the Sun rank third-best in the WNBA.
-They rank seventh in the league by draining 7 three-pointers per contest.
+- The Sun rank third-best in the WNBA with a three-point shooting percentage of 37.1%.
+They rank fifth in the league by making 7.2 three-pointers per contest.

-- Connecticut has been getting things done in terms of defending against three-point shooting this year, ranking second-best in the WNBA in threes allowed per game (6.6) and best in three-point percentage allowed (31.3%).
+- Connecticut is playing well in terms of defending against three-pointers, as it ranks second-best in the league in three-pointers allowed (6.6 per game) and best in three-point percentage allowed (31.6%).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.